“A scientist himself, he recognized that the American people must understand science.”

 In May 2003, the Morehead Center made the first step towards fulfilling its new mission with the debut of the film “DNA: The Secret of Life,” which the Center produced in collaboration with U.K.-based filmmakers, Windfall Films, and James Watson, co-discoverer of the structure of DNA.

-In 2006, Dr. Todd Boyette became Morehead's fifth director and continued the venerable institution's expansion.
-Also, in that year the DESTINY Traveling Science program joined the Morehead family.
+In 2006, Dr. Todd Boyette became Morehead’s sixth director and continued the venerable institution’s expansion.
+In the same year, the DESTINY Traveling Science program joined the Morehead family to support the organization’s outreach efforts across the state.

 Even while expanding into new disciplines, Morehead has also stayed to true to its roots as a leading planetarium.
-With the assistance of a major gift from GSK, Morehead converted to fulldome digital technology in 2010 and renamed the theater in GSK's honor.
+With the assistance of a major gift from GSK, Morehead converted to fulldome digital technology in 2010 and renamed the theater in GSK’s honor.
 The transition to digital technology also ushered in a new era for show production.
-Morehead can now produce fulldome shows that can be shown in its Chapel Hill theater, in its portable planetarium and in planetariums worldwide.
+Morehead now produces fulldome shows on a regular basis, ones that can be shown in its GlaxoSmithKline Fulldome Theater, in Morehead’s portable planetarium, and in planetariums worldwide.
 Thanks to international distribution agreements, Morehead shows are now showing in theaters in more than a dozen countries.

-Morehead has also taken a leadership role in the science festival movement, launching the North Carolina Science Festival in 2010.
+Morehead also founded the North Carolina Science Festival in 2010, making it the first statewide celebration of science in the country.
 Morehead produces the Festival each spring in collaboration with hundreds of statewide partners.
-It is the first statewide science festival in the United States.